Silence-WWT/biu_web/app/api_1_0/API_doc.md

         status: int, 0 for success, 1002 for user not exist
         message: str, message for status code
-        posts: a dict of post info
+        post: a dict of post info
             post_id: int
             created: int
             image: str